IceSmash2/manangos-TipBot/README.md

-*Note that the address you are sending to must have a trustline with Ananos address on Stellar (GAB4YW6ZBV73IFQDSVYGKOXTLWX67LUDXRAXHUW2U5EXIFCMAWYHEHL7) and you cannot send from an exchange wallet.*
+*Note that the address you are sending to must have a trustline with Manangos address on Stellar (GAB4YW6ZBV73IFQDSVYGKOXTLWX67LUDXRAXHUW2U5EXIFCMAWYHEHL7) and you cannot send from an exchange wallet.*